bargru83/blog/posts/how-to-rename-your-mac.md

 - Restart your Mac.
 - Log in to your renamed account, then verify that your files and folders are visible and that the account is all working as expected.

 After doing the above I had assumed that everything was complete.
-I went to make a coffee, and when I can back my screensaver had popped up with "Barry's MacBook Pro" scrolling across the screen.
+I went to make a coffee, and when I can back my screensaver had popped up with "Baz's MacBook Pro" scrolling across the screen.
 Hmm, I'd clearly missed something.

 # Step 2, rename your mac